v4rshi/v4rshi.github.io/sentiment_analysis.md

 **Challenges**:
 - Faced API rate limits, which required batching requests.
 - Some API responses were slow or incomplete, leading to missing lyrics.
+- Some songs were not matched to lyrics at all, or were not in English
+- Regex was required was fairly complicated and could use some fine-tuning

 ### 3. Data Cleaning